 The company views these circumstances as an opportunity for expansion and in the Pharmaceuticals Network business it will strive to acquire new network affiliates, provide comprehensive management support to pharmacies, and further improve the efficiency of pharmaceutical distribution.
 In the Community Pharmacy business, it maintains a cautious view on the recovery of prescription volume.
-That being said, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through its official "Tsunagaru Pharmacy" LINE account.
+That being said, it will endeavor to strengthen interpersonal operations by fostering a medical mindset and facilitating high-quality pharmacotherapy, while also targeting prescription acquisition primarily through "Tsunagaru Pharmacy."
 As of end-FY03/23, a total of 4,400 pharmacies (+2,757 YoY) have placed orders to take up the Tsunagaru Pharmacy service, and 3,400 pharmacies (+2,489 YoY) have already adopted the service.
 On the expense front, the company expects to incur upfront costs associated with strengthening store development and increasing new store openings with a view to expanding the pharmacy network.

-In the Leasing and Facility-related business, which is the largest of the other three businesses, the company will aim to achieve occupancy rates of 90% at Wisteria SenriChuo and Wisteria Minami-Ichijo (both serviced residences for the elderly) as soon as possible.
+In the Leasing and Facility-related business, which is the largest of the other three businesses, the company will aim to achieve occupancy rates of 90% at Wisteria SenriChuo and Wisteria Minami-Ichijo (both serviced residences for the elderly) as soon as possible by examining the services to be provided and strengthening sales.